-Microsoft's 128GB Surface Windows 8 Pro will pack 83GB of free space, 64GB version will have 23GBAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft's 128GB Surface Windows 8 Pro will pack 83GB of free space, 64GB version will have 23GBAlex Wagner - Editorial Director of News and Content

 After its initial announcement waaaay back in June 2012, the Surface Windows 8 Pro tablet will finally be launching on Feb.
 9. Customers will have two options when it comes time to decide how much storage they want included in their Surface Windows 8 Pro, with the 64GB model coming in at $899 and the 128GB variant featuring a price tag of $999.
 However, Microsoft today revealed exactly how much storage space will be available to the consumer out of the box on both units, and the numbers given are quite a bit lower.
 Microsoft explained in a statement sent to Engadget that the 64GB Surface Windows 8 Pro will actually have 23GB available, while the 128GB version will give users 83GB of usable space.